leandrojrladeras/WD-FINALS-PROJECT-FLORAL-SHOP/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
 Description of the project in details.
+The project is about making a website for a floral shop, with a design that is suited for it's aesthetics and what the company is about.
 Guiding Question:
 - What is the project
 - Whats the purpose